andrewbhy/control-vuejs-assignment/docs/day2/README.md

     - [ ] use the provided api endpoint to verify user name
     - [ ] lean how to impelemnt authentication using vue-router ( or any other modules needed? )
 - Learn Vue.js
-    - [ ] Learn how to manage state in large and complex SPA ( https://vuejs.org/v2/guide/state-management.html )
+    - [ ] Learn how to manage state in large and complex SPA ( https://vuejs.org/v2/guide/state-management.html, https://css-tricks.com/intro-to-vue-4-vuex/ )
+    - [ ] Building Large Scale App with vue.js ( https://medium.com/@thomasmarciniak/building-large-scale-apps-with-vuejs-2-part-1-structure-c27ae42dacd0 )

 # Thoughts